cujojp/yahoo-fantasy-bot/README.md

 ![](https://i.imgur.com/1Ol63Al.png)

 ## Follow these steps EXACTLY!
-1. Click the `Deploy to Heroku` button at the top.
-It will auto-deploy the application to Heroku.
+1. Click the `Deploy on Railway` button at the top.
+It will auto-deploy the application to Railway.
-2. Name the application whatever you would like.
+2. Follow the detailed setup guide in [RAILWAY_SETUP.md](RAILWAY_SETUP.md)
-3. Follow the below section.
+3. Follow the below section for Yahoo API setup.

 ---